Sagi313/computerSecurity/README.md

    'USER': 'root',
    'PASSWORD': 'root',
    ```
+5. Create a database scheme in your MySQL server called `computersecurity`

-5. Migrate all the DBs `python manage.py makemigrations` and then `python manage.py migrate`
+6. Migrate all the DBs `python manage.py makemigrations` and then `python manage.py migrate`

-6. Run the server:
+7. Run the server:
-- Without TLS: `python manage.py runserver` and go to http://127.0.0.1:8000/
+- Without TLS (get the v3.0 tag): `python manage.py runserver` and go to http://127.0.0.1:8000/
-- With TLS: `python manage.py runserver_plus --cert-file cert.pem --key-file key.pem` and go to https://127.0.0.1:8000/
+- With TLS (get the v3.1 tag): `python manage.py runserver_plus --cert-file cert.pem --key-file key.pem` and go to https://127.0.0.1:8000/

 ## Touble Shooting

 - If you try to reset your password and you don't see an email please check your Spam inbox.
 - After changing the pass.json conf file, you need to rerun the server inorder for the changes to apply.
+- HTTPS might take some time to reload.
+Be patient.

 ## Vulenrable fields
 ### XSS